A Step in Time | New Purpose, New Home for DC Couple

 Retirement in 2019 is poles apart from its connotation in 1999… or 2009, for that matter.
 The days of lackadaisically whiling away the hours, puttering around the yard and playing bridge with the Browns on Wednesday nights are as quaint—and antiquated—as black and white television.

 If anything, the so-called golden years bring new purpose, and sometimes even a different destination to call home.
+For Tiny Homes Dealers, it is often that retirees come to them looking to downsize to a more practical living situation that they can better manage, and in doing so maintain their independence.
 Joe Krakora and his wife Ellen Bryant were both longtime executives at the National Gallery in Washington, DC.
 He has also worked at The Eugene O’Neill Theatre Center, in New York City’s Lincoln Center for the Performing Arts and The City Center Joffrey Ballet, and as a writer and filmmaker.
 Bryant grew up in Richmond and visited family in Lynchburg regularly.
 She then spent 23 years in several lofty positions at the Gallery.
 After attending a 2018 family gathering in central Virginia, the couple “retired” to Lynchburg with their 15-year-old toy poodle, Gesso.